vamsiuppala/vamsiuppala.github.io/_posts/2024-01-04-predictions-pymsteams.md

 ## Monitor KPIs through Teams

-It is easier for data teams to be served the predictions through a more accessible channel - Teams.
+It is easier for data teams to be served the KPIs through a more accessible channel - Teams.
 Using the [pymsteams](https://pypi.org/project/pymsteams/) package lets us automatically send an alert in Teams through webhooks whenever the monitored KPIs see a noticebale shift (defined by business / data team).
 Since it is an open source python library, it is easy to integrate into any automated production processes.

 ## Tools